 How to access the tribal insignia database

-You can view the tribal insignia database in TESS.
+You can view the tribal insignia database in our trademark search system.

 - Go to “Word and/or Design Mark Search (Free Form).”

 - Enter the following search term, including quotation marks: “Native American Tribal Insignia”[od].

 - Submit query.